-Dusty Strings makes a variety of Rizzetta hammer designs and has long experience with them.
-One of my favorite designs is pictured.
+Dusty Strings makes a variety of Rizzetta hammer designs, including hammers with single-sided heads and hammers with double-sided heads.
+One of my favorite styles is pictured below.

 Stiff shafts and medium weight double-sided heads facilitate advanced percussion and bounce techniques.
 They also suit a wide range of string spacings, and will be a good fit for most dulcimers.
 The medium size heads have decorative cutouts to lighten them to the ideal weight.
 Double-sided hammers can be flipped over to change sound while playing.
 Order direct from Dusty Strings at the link above.

 Top: single-sided hammers.
 Middle: double-sided hammers.
 Bottom: E-Grip hammers.

 These are my favorite hammers, and I use them almost exclusively.
 They have flexible carbon fiber shafts and specially shaped heads that actually tune the striking surface.
 When these features are combined in the right proportions, flex hammers produce really wonderful tone and volume.
 With most dulcimers, the result is a noticeably more musical sound with great clarity and projection.

 For someone already accustomed to stiff shafted hammers, flex hammers may take a little getting used to.
 Use them exclusively for a day or two and they begin to feel normal.

 The shafts are carbon fiber laminated with a special aircraft/marine grade resin and cured under vacuum pressure.
 The heads and handles are carved from select hardwoods and bonded to the shafts with epoxy.
 Keep in mind that I constantly refine designs and experiment with woods, so the hammers you receive might look slightly different than hammers in pictures or my older hammers.